Digital Storage Unit

 Furthermore, the user interface is far simpler than anticipated and the

-functionality of the DSU is less than what we expected.
+functionality of the DSU is less than what we had expected.

 After the first FS-5000 sets were released in 2005 without the original

-DSU, several people made an attempt to create a functional replacement
+DSU, several people have attempted to create a functional replacement

-for the DSU so that transmitter and receiver could be controlled.
+for the DSU, so that at least transmitter and receiver could be controlled.

-This resulted in a PC program and small Microchip-base DSU-replacement.
+This resulted in a PC program and Microchip-based DSU-alternative.

 The most successful efforts so far were made by Ray Robinson in Australia .